-Specific objective 5 Locally based multi-sector interventions in perspective of transition To stabilise and improve the resilience of Syrian communities and cities' populations allowing for local economic recovery and strengthening local cohesion. # of sites where multi-sector resilience packages based on a neighbourhoods analysis and planning are implemented.
-0 At least 5.
+Specific objective 5 Resilience-oriented interventions and support to service delivery To stabilise and improve the conditions of Syrian communities and cities' populations allowing for local economic recovery and strengthening local cohesion. # of sites where multi-sector resilience packages based on a neighbourhoods analysis and planning are implemented.
+TBD-2015 At least 5.
 Project inception report and project reports.
 The situation remains sufficiently stable for a sufficient time to enable the implementation of the concept.
-Specific objective 6 Syrian cultural heritage To contribute to safeguarding and preserving world heritage patrimony within Syria. # of sites remaining in the UNESCO world heritage list.
-TBD-2011 Not consistent in war situation - improvement is the target.
-UNESCO reports.
-Bombings and mining of world heritage artefacts stop.
 Output 1.1 Increased enrolment in basic education, improved quality education and psycho-social support is provided. % increase in enrolment in basic education. # of ≠ curricula taught in opposition held areas.
-TBD-2015 Not consistent in war situation - improvement is the target.
+Not consistent in war situation - improvement is the target.
 UNICEF reports.
 ACU reports.
 Project's reports.
 Safety and security don't prevent children going to school.
 Output 1.2 Increased enrolment in secondary education and vocational training and job opportunities are provided for adolescent boys and girls willing to enrol. % increase in enrolment in secondary education. # of adolescents trained (sex and disabled disaggregated). # of adolescents getting a job following training (sex and disabled disaggregated).
 TBD-2015 TBD-2015 TBD-2015 Not consistent in war situation - improvement is the target.
 UNICEF reports.
 UNESCO reports.
 ACU reports.
 Project's reports.
 Safety and security don't prevent adolescents participating to trainings and to work.